rkirk903/MCA-2024/README.md

-> Task 2 Modify your MEI document according to the schema that you have created.
-Where possible, enrich your data by linking it to existing authorities
+> **Task 2: Modify your MEI document according to the schema that you have created.
+Where possible, enrich your data by linking it to existing authorities**